What does a foster parent do?

 Who are the children in care?

-They are Idaho children who are removed from their homes due to abuse, neglect, or abandonment.
+They are children right here in Idaho who are removed from their homes due to abuse, neglect, or abandonment.
 Children needing foster and adoptive homes look like other children and have a wide range of abilities and personalities.
-Many of the children in foster care come from minority backgrounds.
-Many have special needs.
+Children of minority backgrounds are overrepresented in foster care.
+Many of the children have special needs.
 Most are school-aged.
 Brothers and sisters need a family where they can live together.

 In most cases, when children are placed in foster care, the plan of first preference is to return the child to their birth family and the service plan will identify the efforts of all parties for this to occur.
 For that reason, families whose exclusive goal is to adopt are encouraged to contact one of Idaho’s licensed private adoption agencies or certified adoption professionals.